 - The judicious use of spices, most commonly coriander, orange peel, chamomile, and possibly cumin, in several of their beers.
-Believe it or not, much of the spiciness found in Belgian beers are derived not from spice, but from the yeast, fermentation profile, malt specifications and hops used.
+Believe it or not, much of the spiciness found in Belgian beers is derived not from the spice, but from the yeast, fermentation profile, malt specifications, and hops used.
 When Belgian brewers do use spices, they employ them with a gentle hand, adding only nuances and subtlety rather than in-your-face spice flavors.

 - Belgian brewers use less-modified Continental malts and employ multi-step mashes to deliver a beer that is well attenuated, having a silky smooth mouthfeel and a beautiful pillowy head.

-- A lot of the character in these beers come from the specific yeast used.
+- A lot of the character in these beers comes from the specificyeast used.
 These yeast impart the typical spicy phenols and fruity esters that exemplify what most people think of as Belgian.
-But Belgian beers are so diverse that it is difficult to pin down very specific yeast derived characteristics for all Belgian beers.
+But Belgian beers are so diverse that it is difficult to pin down very specific yeast-derived characteristics for all Belgian beers.
 Many, such as Belgian Pale Ales use a neutral yeast that does not impart much yeast character.
-When brewing to style, it is usually wise to use the proper Belgian yeast for the style being brewed, especially when brewing a saison, witbier and biere de garde.
+When brewing to style, it is usually wise to use the proper Belgian yeast for the style being brewed, especially when brewing a saison, witbier, and biere de garde.